SenseLogic/BASIL/README.md

 Tags
 ```

-An "Email" field is based on the "FirstName" and "LastName" fields if they are defined above.
+An "Email" column is based on the "FirstName" and "LastName" columns if they are defined above.

-A "Slug" field is based on the "Title" or "Name" field if it's defined above.
+A "Slug" column is based on the "Title" or "Name" column if it's defined above.

+If a column name is made of several words separated by spaces, it's the suffix of the first word which will be used.

+If a sub type is prefixed by a column name separated by a colon, it's the suffix of this column name which will be used.

-### Field types
+### Column types

 ```
 BOOL